-Our share of net revenue from and music projects that we have funded is recognised when it is earned to the extent that information is available to us at that time.
+Our share of net revenue from sales of television and music projects that we have funded is recognised when it is earned to the extent that information is available to us at that time.

 Other revenue

 Other revenue is recognised when it is earned.